 |FDA-Permitted for Bath Bombs Use||No|

 |Solubility||Disperses in oil|

 |Particle Size||10-60 μm|

-Adjust these calculations to lighten or darken your desired hue.
+- Usage rates can be varied to lighten or darken to create your desired hue.
 These amounts create bright colors with no colored suds.